Detectives issue CCTV appeal after woman in her 20s is raped in Lancaster

 Detectives are investigating a report that a woman was raped in Lancaster yesterday (Thursday, February 10).

-Police were called at 5.15am after the woman reported being attacked close to Rylands Park, off Morecambe Road.
+Police were called at 5.15am after the woman reported being attacked close to Ryelands Park, off Morecambe Road.

 Detectives have undertaken a number of enquiries and say they urgently need to speak to the man in the CCTV images, who they believe can assist them with their enquiries.